nexxyz/pyserialoscd/README.md

 ## What it does

 Right now, the main grid functionalities are there.
 I have tested it with my neotrellis-monome using "Monome Home.maxpat".
 It can be used as a replacement for serialoscd, as long as you don't need any of the more low-level functionalities (such as setting a device ID).
+It currently allows to set and stores rotation information, but does not do anything with that info.

 It also supports multiple devices, but this has not been tested by me.
 I have not implemented anything around tilt, arc or other devices than grids (yet - if there's demand I might do that).
-I am sure if it works with grids that are not 16x8, and it currently allows to set and stores rotation information, but does not do anything with that info.
+I am sure if it works with grids that are not 16x8.

 ## How to install it